Sublinear-Time Computation in the Presence of Online Erasures: Yao's minimax principle for online erasure oracles

-We comment on how \autoref{eq:yao_error} implies \autoref{thm:yao}.
+We comment on how \Eqn{yao_error} implies \Thm{yao}.
 Suppose there exists some distribution $\sigma$ on input-strategy pairs, such that every $q$-query deterministic algorithm errs with probability at least $1/3$ on an input-strategy pair drawn from $\sigma$.
-This implies that the right-hand side of \autoref{eq:yao_error} is at least $\frac{1}{3}$.
+This implies that the right-hand side of \Eqn{yao_error} is at least $\frac{1}{3}$.
 (Note that we can express $\sigma$ as a distribution $\mathcal{D}$ on the inputs and a randomized adversarial strategy $\mathcal{S}$).
-By \autoref{eq:yao_error}, every $q$-query randomized algorithm errs with probability at least $\frac{1}{3}$ for every input and adversarial strategy.
-Therefore, an algorithm for the given computational task that errs with probability strictly less than $\frac{1}{3}$ has to make at least $q$ queries, which implies \autoref{thm:yao}.
+By \Eqn{yao_error}, every $q$-query randomized algorithm errs with probability at least $\frac{1}{3}$ for every input and adversarial strategy.
+Therefore, an algorithm for the given computational task that errs with probability strictly less than $\frac{1}{3}$ has to make at least $q$ queries, which implies \Thm{yao}.

-We now show \autoref{eq:yao_error}.
-Fix distributions $\tau$ and $\sigma$ on algorithms and input-strategy pairs.
+We now prove \Eqn{yao_error}.
+Fix distribution $\tau$ on algorithms and distribution $\sigma$ on input-strategy pairs.
 Then

-Crucially, the fact that $\mathcal{A}_q, X_n$, and $\mathcal{S}_{q,n}$ have finite cardinalities allows us to exchange the order of the sums in \autoref{eq:exchange}. \end{proof}
+Crucially, the fact that $\mathcal{A}_q, X_n$, and $\mathcal{S}_{q,n}$ have finite cardinalities allows us to exchange the order of the sums in \Eqn{exchange}. \end{proof}

-\subsection{A Version of Yao's Minimax with Two Distributions}
+\subsection{A version of Yao's minimax with two distributions}

-In this section, we prove a corollary to \autoref{thm:yao} which refers to the more common usage of Yao's minimax principle for proving lower bounds, where separate distributions on positive and negative instances are defined.
+In this section, we prove a corollary to \Thm{yao} which refers to the more common usage of Yao's minimax principle for proving lower bounds, where separate distributions on positive and negative instances are defined.
 The corollary is a generalization of Claim~5 in \cite{RS06}.

 \begin{definition}The {\em statistical distance} between two discrete distributions $\mathcal{D}_1$ and $\mathcal{D}_2$ is

 \end{definition}

 \begin{definition} Given a $q$-query deterministic algorithm $\cA$, let $a(x)$ be the string of $q$ answers that $\cA$ receives when making queries to input object $x$.
 For a distribution $\cD$ and adversarial strategy $\cS$, let $\cD$-view be the distribution on strings $a(x)$ where the input object $x$ is sampled from $\cD$ and accessed via a $t$-online-erasure oracle using strategy~$\cS$. \end{definition}